Event Record (event)

 different levels.

-Level zero should print no more than a small summary.
+Level zero should print only a 1-line summary.

 long init(int after)